harish124/movie-app-react/README.md

 ## Features

 - Movie search using fuzzy matching with Elasticsearch
+- Efficient pagination for large datasets, with page number and page size support
 - List all movies with a single API request
 - Add, update, or delete movies through backend endpoints
 - Containerized setup for easy deployment